jaysune36/week14assignment-app/README.md

 # Week 14 Assignment

-Using React to create a Movie Review Page using an API and React
+Using React to create a Movie Review Page using an API

 # Getting Started with Create React App